 Semele was a Theban princess, a daughter of Cadmus, but she would come to prominence when Zeus spied her.
 Zeus would take Semele as his lover, and from the relationship would come forth Dionysus.

-In Greek mythology Ambrosia and Nectar were the food and drink of the gods.
-Ambrosia and Nectar were served by Ganymede as both a food substance and also as a restorative.
+In Greek mythology, Ambrosia and Nectar were the food and drink of the gods.
+These items were served by Ganymede as both a food and restorative.

 Hephaestus was the Greek god of Fire and Metalworking, and one normally equated with Vulcan from Roman Mythology.
 In Ancient Greece, Hephaestus was the son of Hera and the husband of Aphrodite.

 The Anemoi were the wind gods of Greek mythology.
 The main Anemoi were Boreas (north wind), Eurus (east wind), Notus (south wind), and Zephyrus (west wind)., but there were also gods of storm winds.

 Gaia is known as the Mother of the Gods, but a line of dark gods and goddess in Greek mythology were descended from Nyx, the Greek goddess of the Night.
 These deities included the likes of Hypnos

 The Sisyphus myth is one of the most famous stories of Ancient Greece; or at least the ending is, for Sisyphus was the man forced to roll a boulder up hill for eternity.